 “…That misses something important.
 It misses the fact that the act of learning how to do the math establishes a new kind of brain wiring in your mind, a kind of problem solving brain wiring.
 So it’s not about what you learn, it’s about what methods, tools, and tactics you have to develop in order to solve the problem that you may never see again for the rest of your life, but you will see other problems where these methods and tools will become immensely valuable to you.”

-Related essential NdGT videos: “We should all build libraries of thought for ourselves not knowing how you might use it in the future,” and “Science literacy is a vaccine against all the fuzzy thinking that goes on in the world.”
+Follow this with a related essential NdGT video: The importance of being science-literate, filmed by MattAttackProduction in 2011.
+“Science literacy is a vaccine against all the fuzzy thinking that goes on in the world.”